phuriku/ml-course/files/Regression.md

 Overfitting and Model Performance
 ---------------------------------
 A natural question arises when the subject comes up of training data being used to create a model.
-How do we measure how well the model performs on incoming (i.e. test) data?
-Since test data lacks classification, we cannot tell if the model is correctly classifying the test data or not.
+How do we measure how well the model performs on incoming data?
+Since new data lacks classification, we cannot tell if the model is correctly classifying it or not.

 A naive first attempt might be to find a continuous function that minimizes the loss function.
 There are a few problems with this approach:
 1. There are many continuous functions that produce zero loss, and it would be impossible to choose between them.
 For example, if our training set is (*1*,*2*,*3*) with respective labels (*1*,*2*,*3*), we might choose *f(x) = x* as our predictive function since it produces zero loss.
 But a function that ascends from 1 to 10 and back down to 2 between 1 and 2 is also continuous with zero loss.
 2. To fit the data exactly or near-exactly with a continuous function is often quite easy.
 However, the fitting function is often extremely undulant and unnatural.
-A model should be simple, natural, and (for our purposes) not computation-intensive -- complex, twisting models rarely fit test data well.
+A model should be simple, natural, and (for our purposes) not computation-intensive -- complex, twisting models rarely fit incoming data well.

 The second point above describes *overfitting*.
-It minimizes the loss function for the training data, but at the cost of being a poor predictor for test data.
+It minimizes the loss function for the training data, but at the cost of being a poor predictor for new data.

+The question then naturally arises: how can we tell that our model performs as expected and does not overfit the training data?

+The answer is surprisingly simple, and has already been hinted at above with the definition of the test dataset.
+We only have labels for the training data, but we can subdivide the training data into 10 equal parts, then use 9 of these parts for training the model and 1 part for testing the accuracy of the model.
+We can perform many accuracy tests by choosing different parts for training data and test data.

+For example, if we have 1000 data points, we can shuffle this data into 10 equal partitions of 100 data points each.
+For the first test, we can choose partitions 1-9 for training and partition 10 for testing.
+For the second test, we can choose partitions 2-10 for training and partition 1 for testing.
+We can then average these accuracy measurements across tests to make sure the algorithm for generating the model is suitably performant.

 Linear Regression
 -----------------